jyurko/INFSCI_2595_Fall_2019/week_04/lecture_08_github.md

 }
 ```

 Let's create a second wrapper function to allow us to loop over the polynomial order.
 This wrapper function will manage assembling the design matrix with the rest of the required information.
-It will also specify a random initial guess for the optimizer.
+Because we have already created the design matrices, the first argument to `manage_poly_order()` is a design matrix.
+The function randomly selects an initial guess based on the number of columns in the design matrix. **Given what you know about the posterior for a linear model, should we be concerned about a random guess preventing the optimizer from finding the posterior mode?**

 ``` r
 manage_poly_order <- function(design_use, logpost_func, my_settings)